dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 ## [&#x2182; Meditation](#meditation)

 Meditation or extended, focused prayer can bring calmness to your mind and partially reset its state.

-- often, meditation or relaxation or extended, focused prayer can bring calmness to your mind and somewhat reset it's state
-  - this can alleviate anxiety or bring the clarity needed for insight
-  - this same feeling can come from playing music or
+This can alleviate anxiety or bring clarity needed for insight.
+This same feeling can come from playing music or from pretty much anything that focuses one part of your mind.

 <a name="always-keep-searching"/>